dawkey95/Bulls-and-Cows-Game/README.md

 ![alt text](bc-first.PNG "Example Output 1")

-For more information about the game itself can be found [here](https://en.wikipedia.org/wiki/Bulls_and_Cows).

 ### Requirements
 The main goal of this assignment is to develop the bulls and cows game that allows a single player to play interactively against the computer.
 The game stores two secret codes, one from the player and one from the computer.
 The player and the computer will try to guess each other’s secret code.
 Both the player and the computer only have seven attempts for guessing the secret code.
 If the player enters an invalid input, the game should ask the player to try again.
 The game also lets the player choose the difficulty level to play against the computer.
 There are three levels: easy, medium and hard.
 The details of the difficulty levels will be described in later sections.
 In addition, the game can read from a text file that contains multiple guesses from the player, and save the results to another text file.